 Journalist Lauren Morello, Americas bureau chief for Nature, puts the current shutdown in context to previous government stoppages.
 Morello also tells us how agencies and scientists are coping during this time and what we might see if the shutdown continues.
 And Science Friday producer Katie Feather reports back from the American Astronomical Society conference about how the shutdown has affected the meeting and the work of scientists.

-Katie Feather is an assistant producer for Science Friday and the proud mother of two cats, Charleigh and Sadie.
+Katie Feather is an associate producer for Science Friday and the proud mother of two cats, Charleigh and Sadie.

 Lauren Morello is the Americas Bureau Chief at Nature in Washington, D.C.

 IRA FLATOW: This is Science Friday.
 I’m Ira Flatow.
 As of Saturday, the government shutdown will be the longest one on record, and the shutdown is government wide.
 We all know that.
 But we wanted to focus at the details.
 Look at the details of how this shutdown is affecting science, because the shutdown is trickling down into places you may not have imagined.